supple-kit/supple-css/README.md

 * You appreciate the value of Object Oriented code and the need for scalability and reuse.
 * You need a powerful library of defaults & objects.
 * You need a framework that is robust and evolves constantly.

+**Size**

+The core framework without fallbacks weighs about 2.5kB.
+Including all fallbacks for unsupporting browsers the framework comes in at 4.29kB.

 ## Browser support
 Supple supports all [major browsers which can render CSS custom properties](http://caniuse.com/#feat=css-variables) given you configure your build process with the following postcss plugins: